 Across the road, Cloudland is a magical mega-club.
 Like stepping into a scene from The Great Gatsby, the two-storey club is filled with masses of hanging plants, vertical gardens and crystal chandeliers, plush lounges and a funk-dance vibe.
 On Thursdays, join Soul’sa – from 8.30pm a live band and dance instructors help get your hips shaking.

-Brisbane’s biggest gay nightclub, The Beat Megaclub, has been spinning tunes from its Ann St location for more than 30 years.
+Brisbane’s biggest LGBTQI nightclub, The Beat Megaclub, has been spinning tunes from its Ann St location for more than 30 years.
 Still ever-popular, this is the place to dance, meet friends and party seven days a week.

 Mr & Mrs G is an intimate bar with floor-to-ceiling windows allowing uninterrupted views of the Story Bridge, and the Bavarian Bier Café has litre steins to keep you busy.

 Located underneath the Story Bridge, Howard Smith Wharves is Brisbane's newest destination precinct offering riverside dining, an overwater bar and plenty of space to just sit on the grass and watch the world go by.
 Felons Brewing Co has taken over the heritage warehouse at the Wharves serving fresh craft beer and a range of top nosh pub grub, while Mr Percival's is popular with the young crowd for its fruity cocktails and stunning Brisbane City views.

 Down Eagle Lane, Brooklyn Standard is a basement-level bar with live music six nights a week and free pretzels, while Fat Angel is Brisbane's first American sports bar streaming live sport alongside a range of national and international brews.
 Or The Laneway Bar is another spot for after-work drinks.